Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment: Proposed method

-\subsection{Loss Functions}
+\subsection{Loss functions}

-We detail the loss functions employed to train TRG, ensuring accurate predictions of face geometry and head pose.
-The training process utilizes several loss functions for dense landmarks: head space coordinate loss $\mathcal{L}_{\text{head}}$, camera space coordinate loss $\mathcal{L}_{\text{cam}}$, and image space coordinate loss $\mathcal{L}_{\text{img}}$.
-For a precise estimation of head rotation, a head rotation loss $\mathcal{L}_{\text{rot}}$ is also adopted.
-As iteration progresses, the loss functions are doubled as follows:
+We detail the loss functions employed to train TRGv2, ensuring accurate estimation of face geometry and head pose.
+The training process uses multiple losses to supervise dense landmarks and head rotation.
+For dense landmarks, we define the head-space coordinate loss $\mathcal{L}_{\text{head}}$, camera-space coordinate loss $\mathcal{L}_{\text{cam}}$, and image-space coordinate loss $\mathcal{L}_{\text{img}}$.
+To ensure precise rotation prediction, a head rotation loss $\mathcal{L}_{\text{rot}}$ is also adopted.
+At each iteration, these losses are progressively weighted by a factor $2^{t-2}$: